higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 For Bluehost deployment, use the dedicated Bluehost configuration file instead of the development config:

-1. The `bluehost_config.php` file already contains the correct settings for your Bluehost environment:
+1. The `production/bluehost_config.php` file already contains the correct settings for your Bluehost environment:

 ```php
 // Bluehost-specific configurations from bluehost_config.php